Julie McElmurry, Filmmaker

 I love interviewing, filming, editing + showing my movies to people!

-A woman in my 40s, I’m learning filmmaking through CPCC and through Charlotte Film School, which I created in the spring of 2017 to connect us newbie filmmakers with local experts who are generous enough to teach us the craft.
+A woman in my 40s, I’m learning filmmaking by making films and through Charlotte Film School, which I created in the spring of 2017 to connect us newbie filmmakers with local experts who are generous enough to teach us the craft.

-I’m currently working on my 5th movie.
-Special thanks to National Catholic Women’s Week which as provided 2 grants of $1000 which covered most of the travel and material expenses of these projects!
+I just recently (March, 2018) completed my 5th movie.
+Special thanks to National Catholic Women’s Week which has provided me with three grants of $1000 (2016,2017,2018) which covered has most of the travel and material expenses of these five projects!

-Music wise, I have collaborated with Bryan Holt, a Charlotte, NC based composer and Ian Scott Holmes, a Scotland based composer who have created evocative, original scores to compliment 300 Years of Good and Energy of Nuns, respectively.
+Grateful to Bryan Holt, a Charlotte, NC based composer and Ian Scott Holmes, a Scotland based composer who have created evocative, original scores to compliment 300 Years of Good and Energy of Nuns, respectively.
+Michael Quigley of Charlotte, NC did Audio Post Production work on A Life of Prayer.

 Contact me and let’s get a conversation goin’.